Skip to main content

 Buying or renting the perfect vanlife vehicle

 If you do not intend to stay or begin a long journey in a specific country, you are probably not looking to buy a van.
 You can easily take the train to Sweden and start your vanlife adventure here.
-The rental opportunities are many and for those with a bit of forward planning, there are several opportunities to sublet a truly unique van to accompany them throughout their journey.
+There are many rental opportunities, and for those with a bit of planning, there are several opportunities to sublet a truly unique van to accompany them throughout their journey.

-Some people look for the comfort of a larger van with its own toilet, built-in solar panels and extendable walls, built-in barbecue facilities and blinking inner roof lights.
-Others look for the hippie dream where very little else but the sleeping takes place inside of the van walls.
+Some people look for the comfort of a larger van with its own toilet, built-in solar panels and extendable walls, built-in barbecue facilities, and blinking inner roof lights.
+Others look for the hippie dream, where very little else but sleeping takes place inside the van walls.

-Whether you go through one of the established car rental services or if you turn to one of the apps run by vanlife enthusiasts from around the world, the supply grows all of the time.
-Småland Campers, SkandiTrip, Motorhome Bookers and Touring Cars are a few examples.
+Whether you go through one of the established car rental services or turn to one of the apps run by vanlife enthusiasts from around the world, the supply grows all the time.
+Småland Campers, SkandiTrip, Motorhome Bookers, Touring Cars and MyCamper are a few examples.

-- Spare tires – and that they are ok to use with the added weight of the rebuild.
+• Spare tyres – and that they are ok to use with the added weight of the rebuild.

-- If the dealership has any collaborators to call if the car breaks down in remote locations.
+• If the dealership has collaborators to call if the car breaks down in remote locations.

-Thinking one step ahead is usually equally difficult and necessary as you get what you plan for when enjoying this kind of life.
+Thinking one step ahead is usually equally tricky and necessary as you get what you plan for when enjoying this kind of life.

 Drinking water in nature